Hunsrückisch: Phonology

 Hunsrückisch can roughly be classed under two dialect sub-groups.
 The first of these is the Rhenish Franconian languages, for Hunsrückisch spoken from the Nahe (Rhine) until approximately just beyond Kastellaun.
 The second of these groups is Moselle Franconian, for Hunsrückisch spoken between Kastellaun and Moselle.
 The main linguistic characteristic which separates these two groups of Hunsrückisch is the dat/das divide.
 In the North, such as in Idar-Oberstein, Gemünden, Kirchberg, and Boppard, the definite article is pronounced dat.
 Roland Martin states, however, that a more important division between the groups is his proposed Bad Sobernheim Isogloss which focuses on the east and west.
 To the east, one hears Herrd (Hirte, "shepherd)", Gorrjel (Gurgel, "throat"), and Rerre (Räder, "wheels"), whereas to the west Heerd, Goorjel, and Rierer are heard.
-Palatalization also occurs, with Dorf (village) becoming Dooref, Kirche (church) becoming Keerisch, and Berg (mountain) becoming Beerisch.
+Insertion of an epenthetic [ə] or [i] also occurs, with Dorf (village) becoming Dooref, Kirche (church) becoming Keerisch, and Berg (mountain) becoming Beerisch.

 Georg Diener references other phonetic differences in different isoglosses.
 For example, in the west of Hunsrück o and eu are used, with u and au being used in the region east of the Mastershausen-Buch-Mannebach-Nörtershausen line: Bruure (Bruder, "brother"), Hau (Heu, "hay").
 In the near east such as in Bubach, but not in Simmern, r is also pronounced as an apical consonant.

 In Hunsrückisch d/t is often replaced with r, such as in Peere for Peter, or Fäärerre for Federn (feathers).
 When appearing between two vowels g is not pronounced, hence Aue (Augen "eyes") and saan (sagen "to say").
 The dialect is also notable for its openness of the mouth when being spoken, as evident in a local saying from Bubach: